Understanding Data Science Roles: Who Does What?

 - Tools/skills required: Everything required from a data analyst, plus strong foundations in math, analytics, and computer science, knowledge of machine learning methods, statistical models, advanced data science programming and familiarity with Apache Spark

-- Growth potential: Data Scientists may move on to become a senior data scientist, while some decide to take the path to become a machine learning engineer or a chief data officer
+- Growth potential: Data Scientists may move on to become a senior data scientist, while some decide to take the path to become a machine learning professional or a chief data officer

 - Top industries: Healthcare, telecommunications, energy, automotive